department-of-veterans-affairs/va.gov-team/products/ask-va/data/Ask VA replies from 3-10-22 to 8-10-23.md

 # Ask VA replies from 3-10-22 to 8-10-23
-Last updated: 8/10/23
+Last updated: 8/21/23

 ## Overview
 After a person submits an inquiry through the Ask VA form, they may be able to reply to their inquiry.
 They can reply as an unauthenticated or authenticated user.
-The VA business line who manages the queue that inquiries are linked to can enable or diable replies to their inquries.
+Inquiries are linked to VA business line queues in the CRM system.
+Business lines can enable or disable submitter replies to inquries.

 We wanted to understand the volume of replies coming through the AVA system.
+This would help us understand the extent to which submitters use the reply feature in AVA.
-We're still investigating open questions we have about the data we pulled from the CRM system that the AVA form is connected to.
+There are also open questions on the data we pulled from the CRM system that the AVA form is connected to.

 ## Key takeaways
 - Inquiries in the `Education` category have the most replies.
 - "Business" inquiries are concentrated in `Education`, `Compensation`, and `Veterans Affairs - Debt`.

-## Current open questions
+## Open data questions
 - Are the Business or Personal authentication levels for unauthenticated or authenticated submitters or both?
 - What is the # of inquiries from 3/10/22 to 8/10/23 that allow replies (so we can understand % of inquires that received a reply)?
 - Why are there unauthenticated replies for the categories that only allow authenticated submitters (Education and Debt)?